patware/febedb/README.md

 In order to make this as relevant as possible for everyone, the [technologies](#technologies) and patterns used those that have traditionally used for this (Asp.Net MVC, Web services) and Sql Server.

->[!NOTE]
-> This sample is tailored for Microsoft related development tools and frameworks, like Visual Studio, ASP.Net, SQL Server.
+> **_Note:_** This sample is tailored for Microsoft related development tools and frameworks, like Visual Studio, ASP.Net, SQL Server.

 The strategy here is a classic [lift and shift](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/lift-shift-to-containers).
 There won't be cooler/better frameworks or patterns used to build modern [frontend](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-client-side-web-technologies) like [Angular](https://angular.io/), [React]()]https://reactjs.org/) or [Vue.js]()]https://vuejs.org/), [backend]() using [Web API](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api) or [gRPC](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/grpc), nor any NoSql like [MongoDb](https://www.mongodb.com/).
 On the other hand, at the end of the transition, your app will in position/state to make it easy to adopt them.

 The chronicles are divided in milestones, or steps.
 The src folder contains a sub folder for each step.
 Each step has is documented in its own README.md.

->[!NOTE]
-> I tried to be as relevant to the developer's reality in having the executable from either Visual Studio or from the command line.
+> **_Note:_** I tried to be as relevant to the developer's reality in having the executable from either Visual Studio or from the command line.

 ## Steps